 Parrott is a tiny town located in the state of Virginia.
 With a population of 358 people and just one neighborhood, Parrott is the 354th largest community in Virginia.

 When you are in Parrott, you'll notice that it is more blue-collar than most other communities in America.
-87.50% of Parrott’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Parrott is a town of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Parrott who work in personal care services (12.50%), office and administrative support (0.00%), and sales jobs (0.00%).
+63.00% of Parrott’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Parrott is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Parrott who work in office and administrative support (30.50%), maintenance occupations (4.50%), and personal care services (2.00%).

 Parrott is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Parrott in 2022 was $11,210, which is low income relative to Virginia and the nation.
-This equates to an annual income of $44,840 for a family of four.
-Parrott also has one of the higher rates of people living in poverty in the nation, with 35.06% of its population below the federal poverty line.
+The per capita income in Parrott in 2022 was $36,469, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $145,876 for a family of four.
+However, Parrott contains both very wealthy and poor people as well.

 The people who call Parrott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parrott residents report their race to be White, followed by Asian.
 Important ancestries of people in Parrott include Scots-Irish, English, Italian, Yugoslavian, and Other West Indian.